Europe and international

 See the statistics on the European Commission’s ECN website

-European Competition Network
+European Competition Network (ECN)

-This network is used by the national competition authorities (NCAs) and the European Commission mainly to:
+The ECN is used by the national competition authorities (NCAs) and the European Commission mainly to:

-• keep each other informed of new cases involving cartels or abuses that could affect trade between Member States, and share problems encountered in the enforcement of European competition law.
+keep each other informed of new cases involving cartels or abuses that could affect trade between Member States, and share problems encountered in the enforcement of European competition law.
+Pooling information enables members to identify potential cross-border cartels, and ensures that cases can be assigned to the authority best placed to investigate;

-The Autorité seeks assistance from its counterparts with dawn raids outside France.
+- coordinate with one another and provide mutual assistance with investigations, and exchange information on open cases.
+The Autorité may seek assistance from its counterparts with dawn raids outside France.
 It can also perform dawn raids on their behalf in France.
-In addition, it can assist the European Commission when the Commission conducts investigations in France.
+In addition, it can assist the European Commission when the Commission conducts investigations in France;

-All the NCAs have direct powers to enforce EU competition law (Articles 101 and 102 TFEU).
-Mechanisms have therefore been set up to ensure they interpret and apply these measures consistently and to involve the NCAs in the adoption of decisions on competition by the European Commission, through advisory committees.
+guarantee the coherence of EU competition policy.
+All the NCAs have direct powers to enforce European competition law (Articles 101 and 102 TFEU).
+Mechanisms have therefore been set up to ensure they interpret and apply these measures consistently and to involve the NCAs in the adoption of the European Commission’s decisions on competition matters, through advisory committees.
+Within this framework, the NCAs are called upon to give their opinion on any draft decision imposing fines, making commitments binding or imposing periodic penalty payments concerning anticompetitive practices, or any draft Phase 2 merger control decision;

 The ECN+ Directive: a new stage for the ECN

-This Directive aims to consolidate and strengthen the NCAs by harmonising and expanding their powers, means of intervention and operating rules.
+The Directive aims to consolidate and strengthen the NCAs by harmonising and expanding their powers, means of intervention and operating rules.
 It demonstrates the shared desire of the Member States to strengthen European competition policy.

 International reach